Trans-Planckian quantum corrections and inflationary vacuum fluctuations of non-minimally coupled scalar fields: Abstract

 \section{Abstract}

-In the present paper we discuss how trans-Planckian physics affects the inflationary vacuum fluctuation or the primordial density perturbation and leaves a specific imprint on the cosmic microwave background (CMB).
-The inflationary trans-Planckian problem has been under debate and these is a variety of conclusions in literature.
-Here we consider this problem by using the two-point correlation function $\left< { \delta \phi }^{ 2 } \right>$ of the non-minimally coupled scalar fields and constructing the effective potential in curved spacetime.
-We point out that in the UV regime the quantum fluctuation does not drastically change even in de Sitter spacetime and the trans-Planckian corrections can be embedded in effective potential.
-Thus, the UV sensitivity on the primordial density perturbation is sufficiently sequestered and we only receive a tiny trans-Planckian imprint on the CMB in contrast with previous suggestions.
-However, the trans-Planckian corrections give a strong impact on the fine-tuning problems of the inflaton potential and also inflationary vacuum fluctuation.
-We simply obtain a inflationary conjecture $\Lambda_{\rm UV} \ll H/g^{1/2}$ where $g$ is the interaction coupling at the UV scale $\Lambda_{\rm UV}$.
+In the present paper we discuss how trans-Planckian physics affects inflationary vacuum fluctuations and primordial density perturbations.
+The trans-Planckian problem during inflation has been widely discussed in literature, but it is still under debate.
+We reconsider this problem by using the two-point correlation function of the non-minimally coupled scalar fields and constructing the effective potential with the adiabatic (WKB) regularization or approximation.
+First, we clearly show that the cut-off divergence of the quantum fluctuations does not drastically change during inflation under reasonable assumptions and the corrections can be embedded in standard effective potential.
+Thus, the UV effects on the primordial density perturbation are well translated into the effective potential.
+Then, we find out the modified effective potential from the inflationary fluctuations and show how the trans-Planckian or UV corrections change the potential during inflation.
+We clearly show that the new physics strongly affects the inflation potential during inflation and we obtain a inflationary constraint $\Lambda_{\rm UV} \ll H/g^{1/2}$ where $g$ is the interaction coupling at the UV scale $\Lambda_{\rm UV}$.